Hide this website

 In Criminal Law, Immigration Law, Refugee Law

-A deportation order is a type of removal order, an order which requires someone to leave Canada.
-If you’re deported, you can’t return to Canada unless you get permission in writing from Immigration, Refugees and Citizenship Canada.
+A deportation order is an order that requires someone to leave Canada.
+If you’re deported, you cannot return to Canada unless you get permission in writing from Immigration, Refugees and Citizenship Canada (IRCC).
 This is called an Authorization to Return to Canada (ARC).

 deported